Saint Louis Blues (song): Performances

 Handy wrote about the first time "Saint Louis Blues" was played in 1914:

 The one-step and other dances had been done to the tempo of "Memphis Blues" ...
 When "St Louis Blues" was written the tango was in vogue.
 I tricked the dancers by arranging a tango introduction, breaking abruptly into a low-down blues.
 My eyes swept the floor anxiously, then suddenly I saw lightning strike.
 The dancers seemed electrified.
 Something within them came suddenly to life.
 An instinct that wanted so much to live, to fling its arms to spread joy, took them by the heels.

 Singer and actress Ethel Waters was the first woman to sing "Saint Louis Blues" in public.
 She said she learned it from Charles Anderson and featured it herself during a 1917 engagement in Baltimore.
 The film St. Louis Blues, from 1929, featured Bessie Smith singing the song.

 Singer and actress Theresa Harris sings "St. Louis Blues" in Baby Face and Banjo on My Knee both films starring Barbara Stanwyck.

+In 1981, Tav Falco's Panther Burns recorded a version of "Saint Louis Blues" on their garage band blues rock album, Behind the Magnolia Curtain.

 In 1998, "St. Louis Blues" was included on the album Gershwin's World by Herbie Hancock which featured Stevie Wonder on vocals.
 In 1999 at the 41st Annual Grammy Awards, this recording won two Grammys.
 Stevie Wonder won the Grammy for Best Male R&B Vocal Performance.
 In the Composing and Arranging category, Herbie Hancock, Robert Sadin and Stevie Wonder, arrangers (Herbie Hancock) won the Grammy for Best Instrumental Arrangement Accompanying Vocal(s).

 In an NPR article dated August 10, 2011 titled "Evolution Of A Song: 'St. Louis Blues'" by Simon Rentner, the Gershwin - W.C.
 Handy connection is explained.
 "Composer George Gershwin borrowed W.C.
 Handy's themes for his own music, including for "Rhapsody in Blue," Gershwin's landmark work.
 Although the two musicians didn't know each other, Gershwin gave Handy a signed copy of his famous score with a note thanking Handy and acknowledging that his "early 'blues' songs are the forefathers of this work."
 Herbie Hancock and Stevie Wonder pay homage to Gershwin's admiration of Handy here" on Hancock's album, Gershwin's World.